DotoriJohn/com3524_team04_2025/README.md

 - Brown - canyon
 - Grey - town

+Each run also writes the generated plot and supporting data through `ca_descriptions/forest_fire/helpers/metrics.py` into the `metrics/` folder, so you can review past simulation results without rerunning them.

 ## 2. Changing Model Parameters (Wind, Burning Duration, Ignition Probabilites)

 The parameters are stored in: